Cheetah: In captivity

 The first cheetah to be brought into captivity in a zoo was at the Zoological Society of London in 1829.
 Early captive cheetahs showed a high mortality rate, with an average lifespan of 3–4 years.
 After trade of wild cheetahs was delimited by the enforcement of CITES in 1975, more efforts were put into breeding in captivity; in 2014 the number of captive cheetahs worldwide was estimated at 1730 individuals, with 87% born in captivity.

 Mortality under captivity is generally high; in 2014, 23% of the captive cheetahs worldwide died under one year of age, mostly within a month of birth.
 Deaths result from several reasons—stillbirths, birth defects, cannibalism, hypothermia, maternal neglect, and infectious diseases.
 Compared to other felids, cheetahs need specialised care because of their higher vulnerability to stress-induced diseases; this has been attributed to their low genetic variability and factors of captive life.
 Common diseases of cheetahs include feline herpesvirus, feline infectious peritonitis, gastroenteritis, glomerulosclerosis, leukoencephalopathy, myelopathy, nephrosclerosis and veno-occlusive disease.
 High density of cheetahs in a place, closeness to other large carnivores in enclosures, improper handling, exposure to public and frequent movement between zoos can be sources of stress for cheetahs.
 Recommended management practices for cheetahs include spacious and ample access to outdoors, stress minimisation by exercise and limited handling, and following proper hand-rearing protocols (especially for pregnant females).

 Wild cheetahs are far more successful breeders than captive cheetahs; this has also been linked to increased stress levels in captive individuals.
 In a study in the Serengeti, females were found to have a 95% success rate in breeding, compared to 20% recorded for North American captive cheetahs in another study.
-On 26 November 2017, a female cheetah gave birth to eight cubs in the Saint Louis Zoo, setting a record for the most births recorded by the Association of Zoos and Aquariums.
+On 26 November 2017, a female cheetah gave birth to eight cubs at the Saint Louis Zoo, setting a record for the most births recorded by the Association of Zoos and Aquariums.
 Chances of successful mating in captive males can be improved by replicating social groups such as coalitions observed in the wild.

+Attacks on humans

+There are no documented records of lethal attacks on humans by wild cheetahs.
+However, there have been instances of people being fatally mauled by captive cheetahs.
+In 2007, a 37-year-old woman from Antwerp was killed by a cheetah in a Belgian zoo after sneaking into its cage outside of visiting hours.
+In 2017, a three-year-old child was attacked by a captive cheetah on a farm in Philippolis, South Africa.
+Despite being airlifted to a hospital in Bloemfontein, the boy died from his injuries.